JVHallam/cli-router/docs/expected_behaviour.md

 Given a route with flags
 When I call that route with the flags
 Then the route still executes but with the defaults for the flags

-Scenario: I call help on a route
-Given a route
-When the route is called with the --help flag
-Then the help text is output, regardless of whether the args are correct And it tells me what args there are, what flags and what the datatypes for all of those are

 Scenario: I call a route without sufficient args
 Given A route with args